CLASSIFIED DOSSIER: EYES ONLY

 Phase 3: Intelligence & Augmentation (Months 18-36) - "Turning Pro"

-This phase marks the transition from digitisation to true intelligence.
+This phase marks the transition from digitization to true intelligence.
 The focus shifts from automating existing processes to augmenting human capabilities with advanced analytics and AI, enabling more strategic and predictive decision-making.
+This is where your team becomes an elite intelligence unit.

 Objectives: To scale digital tools and processes across the enterprise, embed predictive and prescriptive analytics into decision-making, and launch a formal program to build the digital skills of the procurement team.